Edith Cowan University Information

 • Offering one of the most comprehensive Arts and Humanities Schools in the southern hemisphere.

-• We offer a comprehensive range of medical and health science courses and are ranked 30th for Sports-related courses in the 2022 QS World University Rankings by Subject.
+• We offer a comprehensive range of medical and health science courses and are ranked 45 for Sports-related courses in the 2025 QS World University Rankings by Subject.

-• ECU has a reputation for producing some of the highest quality nursing and midwifery graduates in Western Australia, and is recognised as a top 100 nursing program worldwide.
+• ECU has a reputation for producing some of the highest quality nursing and midwifery graduates in Western Australia and is recognised as a top 100 nursing program worldwide.

 • ECU is the only Australian university recognised as an International Cybersecurity Center of Excellence.